ferraith/setuptools-antlr/README.rst

-      --x-dbg-st            launch StringTemplate visualizer on generated code --x-dbg-st-wait       wait for STViz to close before continuing --x-force-atn         use the ATN simulator for all predictions --x-exact-output-dir  all output goes into -o dir regardless of paths/package --x-log               dump lots of logging info to antlr-<timestamp>.log ...
+      --x-dbg-st            launch StringTemplate visualizer on generated code --x-dbg-st-wait       wait for STViz to close before continuing --x-force-atn         use the ATN simulator for all predictions --x-exact-output-dir  output goes into -o directories regardless of paths/package --x-log               dump lots of logging info to antlr-<timestamp>.log ...